Cervical Cancer Statistics

 Cervical cancer in people born overseas

 Figure 6 shows the age standardised incidence rates of invasive cervical cancer in Australian-born Victorian females compared to other major migrant groups, over the five-year period 2017 to 2021.
-The highest age standardised incidence rate of 8.5 was observed in those born in the North-East Asia region and lowest rate of 2.2 was observed in people born in the Southern and Central Asia region.
+The highest age standardised incidence rate of 7.7 was observed in those born in the North-East Asia region and lowest rate of 2.3 was observed in people born in the Middle East and North Africa region.

 Figure 6: Age standardised incidence rates and 95% confidence intervals for cervical cancer in Victorians born in Australia compared to Victorians born in other countries for the period 2017-2021